-- b.
-To the maximum extend possible, applicants should implement low impact development features, such as: - 1.
+- and specifications adopted by the Town.
+Drainage will be reviewed using the applicable approval procedures pursuant to Article 7 of this Chapter. - b.
+To the maximum extent possible, applicants should implement low impact development features, such as: - 1.
 Disconnecting impervious areas (keeping runoff out of piped systems); - 2.
 Grass buffers and swales; - 3.
 Bioretention through rain gardens or porous landscape detention; - 4.
 Pervious pavement systems; and/or - Alternative means of stormwater management as deemed appropriate by Public Works. - c.
 Drainage improvements shall accommodate potential runoff from the upstream drainage area and shall be designed to prevent increases in downstream flooding.
 The Town Manager may require alternative control methods to mitigate the impacts of proposed development.